 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the ground was scraped and lime was spread over it.
-The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
+The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, the bodies of 80 dead POWs were laid under the hospital awaiting burial.

 To get out of Camp O’Donnell, Wade got out of the camp when his former commanding officer Lt.
 Col. Ted Wickord was made the ranking American officer on a bridge-building detail.
 Wickord attempted to fill the detail with as many members of the tank group as he could.
 At this Calauan, Wade and the other men built a bridge to replace the one that the retreating American forces had destroyed weeks before.
 Wade and the other men were housed in a school.
 There they slept on the floor.

 In May or early June 1942, his parents received the first of two messages from the War Department.